 Creating an email sequence allows you to increase your brand awareness, build trust with potential customers and make a sale.
 Additionally, it helps you save time by sending multiple emails at once.

-No matter your goal, all effective email sequences have certain elements in common.
+No matter which you're targeting, all effective email sequences have certain elements in common.

 Keep it focused.
 Your email sequence should have one specific goal.
 Trying to accomplish too many things at once will only confuse your readers and make it less likely that they'll take the desired action.